-Once salt is applied, it gets into the melting snow and saturates the soil around a plant.
-When salt gets into the soil in excessive quantities, it has a number of adverse effects to plant life.
-Roots have a hard time up taking water that is overly saturated with Sodium Chloride.
-As salinity increases, the salt can even draw water out of the plant’s roots.
-This causes the plant to divert energy that would have been used to promote growth and survival, and instead use it to absorb water.
-After roads have been salted, cars driving by cause a spray of salty-slush that coats nearby plants.
-This draws the moisture out of leaves, twigs, and buds, deforming the plants and slowing growth.
-Unfortunately, this also reduces the plant’s cold hardiness.
+Once salt is applied, it gets into the melting snow and saturates the soil around adjacent plant material.
+When salt gets into the soil in excessive quantities, it has a number of adverse effects on plant life.
+Roots have a hard time taking up water that is overly saturated with Sodium Chloride.
+As salinity increases in the soil around a plant, salt will actually draw water out of the root system, causing the plant to divert energy that would have been used to promote growth and survival, and instead use it to absorb water.
+Additionally, after roadways have been salted, passing vehicles can create a spray of salty-slush that coats nearby plants, drawing the moisture out of leaves, twigs, and buds and leading to deformity and slowed growth.

-The best thing you can do is be mindful of what you are using to clear snow.
-Sodium Chloride may be the least expensive, but there are equally effective methods that are less harmful (if used as recommended) to plant life.
-Calcium Chloride, Calcium Magnesium Acetate, Magnesium Chloride, and Potassium Chloride are all good alternatives.
-If you have trees that are close to the road, protecting them with burlap is a good preventative measure against road salt applications that are out of your control.
-If you are unsure about the health of your trees and shrubs, or you want an analysis of your soil, our Consulting Arborists can help!
+The best thing to do is to be mindful of what you are using to clear snow from your drive and walkways.
+Consider using alternatives like Calcium Chloride, Magnesium Chloride, or Potassium Chloride, which are less damaging to plant material when properly applied.
+Additionally, pre-treating surfaces prior to rain or snow requires substantially less product to be applied which is better for surrounding plant material.
+If you have trees or shrubs next to a roadway, consider covering them with burlap as a preventative measure against road salt applications that are out of your control.
+And finally, if you are unsure about the health of your trees and shrubs, or you would like an analysis of your soil, a Consulting Arborist can help!